The Lactation team

 Following discharge families and infants are usually visited and followed up at home by our family support nurses.
 If needed, the family support nurses are able to consult with and discuss possible management options with the lactation service.
 The service also provides a resource for the neonatologists in their outpatient clinics.

-The lactation provides inter professional and ongoing education and clinical advice in the nurseries.
+The lactation team provides inter professional and ongoing education and clinical advice in the nurseries.
 This commitment has facilitated the development of a culture and standard of best practice that strongly advocates the important role of breast milk in the optimal management of the high risk infant and family.